Skip to main content

 This command will:

-• Pull the latest DeployStack images
+• Pull the latest DeployStack images (frontend and backend)

 • Create necessary volumes for persistent data

-• Start both frontend and backend services
+• Start frontend and backend services

 • Set up networking between services